Finnish haulage sector

 Our experts participate in working groups of public authorities that seek to improve the safety of heavy goods vehicles through technological solutions.
 Our representatives act as specialists in the Advisory Board on Road Accident Investigation and, on request, comment on traffic accident reports from the perspective of heavy goods vehicle traffic.

-We follow reports by the Finnish Motor Insurers' Centre and our insurance company partners on a regular basis, as well as communication regarding road safety by the Ministry of Transport and Communications, the Finnish Transport Safety Agency Trafi, the traffic safety organisation Liikenneturva, and the National Traffic Police.
+We follow reports by the Finnish Motor Insurers' Centre and our insurance company partners on a regular basis, as well as communication regarding road safety by the Ministry of Transport and Communications, the Finnish Transport and Communications Agency Traficom, the traffic safety organisation Liikenneturva, and the National Traffic Police.

 We provide comments for the media on road safety news related to heavy goods vehicles.